 There are different ways to approach the link structure of a pillar page and its clusters, but the basic thing is that the pillar page links to each of the main clusters and these back to the pillar page.
 In addition, we must introduce links between clusters, especially when they solve closely related issues.

-Good Practices For Your Pillar Pages And Cluster Content
+Best Practices for Your Pillar Pages and Cluster Content

 To conclude, let's look at some recommendations to put all this information into practice and restructure your website to adapt to the new SEO standards.